sodascience/metasyn/docs/source/plugins.rst

 Extensions
 ==========
 Metasyn is developed with a strong focus on extensibility, allowing developers to easily build upon its existing functionality.
-This page aims to document major extensions that are currently available.
+This page aims to document major plugins that are currently available.

 .. note::
     Refer to our :doc:`/developer/developer` for more information on how to develop (additional functionality) for metasyn.